DOE-COMMS/Q-POP-Thermo/README.md

 If you utilize Q-POP-Thermo in your research, please cite the following manuscript:

 Zorn, J.A., et al. "Q-POP-Thermo: A general-purpose thermodynamics solver for ferroelectric materials" *Computer Physics Communications* **[275]** (2022) 108302

-## Acknowlegments
-# <a name="Thanks"></a>

-This development of the software was supported as part of the Computational Materials Sciences Program funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award No. DE-SC0020145.

 ## Licensing
 # <a name="License"></a>